microsoft/pxt-arcade/docs/tutorials/collect-the-clovers.md

 **Random** numbers are numbers that don't appear to have a predictable pattern.
 Using our `random` block, you'll be given a number between the minimum and maximum that you set, but you won't know which number will be chosen beforehand.

-This number is rechosen every time the block runs, and each time you may randomly end up with a number that is either the same or different than the last.
+This number is chosen again every time the block runs, and each time you may randomly end up with a number that is either the same or different than the last.

 hint~